acuteengle/React-Axios-Github/README.md

 This project makes a get request to the Github API to pull the commits for a specific repo for a specific owner.
-It them counts up how many commits each commiter has made and makes a bar graph in D3 to show the results.
+It them counts up how many commits each commiter has made and makes a bar graph in D3 and some tables to show the results.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.